 2. C. B. Folio: –

 C. B. folio means cash book folio.
-The cash payment to petty cashier entry in the main cash book.
-Page no. and entry number in the main cash book written in this column.
+The cash payment to the petty cashier record in the main cash book and page no. or entry number of the main cash book written in this column.

 3. Date: –